abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/deploy.md

 ![Login to GitHub](./gh-auth.png)

-Belw is the GitHub login UI:
+Below is the GitHub login UI:

 ![GitHub UI](./login-page.png)